-The junk foods brought in by the westerners are usually burgers, pizzas and pastas which everyone is fond of, from adults to children.
+The junk foods brought in by the westerners are usually burgers, pizzas, and pasta which everyone is fond of, from adults to children.
 These foods are rich in salt and sugar both and hence instead of satisfying hunger pangs tend to increase it thus making the body crave for more food resulting in an obese child.
-While occasional indulgence is fine avoid making it a habit either for yourself or your child.
+While occasional indulgence is fine to avoid making it a habit either for yourself or your child.

 So Is Samosa Better Than A Burger?

-You can make samosa for your child at home by using whole wheat flour with good quality potatoes, and low fat oil.
+You can make samosa for your child at home by using whole wheat flour with good quality potatoes, and low-fat oil.
 You can also bake it instead of frying it.
-By using these alternatives, you will not be breaking your child's heart, can fulfil his wishes as well as be satisfied by keeping a quality check on the same.
+By using these alternatives, you will not be breaking your child's heart, can fulfill his wishes as well as be satisfied by keeping a quality check on the same.